ParadeTo/blog/source/resume/index.md

   name: Xingzhi You
   vocation: Web Front End Developer
   birthday: 1989/12
   intro: I am a freshman in IT technology.
 In the past year, I played with a lot of thing such as hadoop, spark, machine learning, docker etc. Now I decide to concentrate on Web Front End.
 I am familiar with html, css, javascript and nodejs.
 And I have been doing some research on http and Web security.
 It seem that I know so much, but I think that I know nothing.
 All I have to do is to Study hard, and make progress everyday!
   skills:
-    - name: html, css
+    - name: html, css, javascript
-      score: 45
+      score: 60
-    - name: javascript, jquery
+    - name: reactjs
-      score: 48
+      score: 50
     - name: nodejs, express
-      score: 46
+      score: 50
-    - name: http, web security
+    - name: http, web安全
-      score: 40
-    - name: hadoop, java, spark
-      score: 33
+      score: 30
-    - name: mysql, hbase
+    - name: mysql
-      score: 34
+      score: 24
-    - name: docker
+    - name: hadoop etc.
-      score: 25
+      score: 20
   experience:
+    - corp: Shenzhen Mama Captical Management Co., LTD
+      vocation: Senior Web Front End Developer
+      period: 2016/08 ~ now
+      work: Research and construction of front-end project</br>Introduce and promote the developing mode, separation of front-end and back-end</br>Reconstruction of mmsf project
-    - corp: Shenzhen Qiniu Internet Financial Service co., LTD
+    - corp: Shenzhen Qiniu Internet Financial Service Co., LTD
       vocation: Web Front End Developer
-      period: 2015/03 ~ now
+      period: 2015/03 ~ 2016/08
       work:  Participated in developping web page of our company's backstage management system, and the development of official website, qiyebao website.</br>Involved in mobile web page, wechat h5 page development for marketing activities.
+    - corp: Xian Zhongke Space Information Technology Co., LTD
+      vocation: None
+      period: 2014/01 ~ 2015/03
+      work: Reconstruction for UI of Image Processing System</br>Developping of official website (php+mysql)</br>Research on Big Data Technology
   education:
     - school: University of Chinese Academy of Sciences
       major:  The Institute of Remote Sensing and Digital Earth, Chinese Academy of Sciences
       period: 2011/09 ~ 2014/07
       degree: master
       detail: Major in agricultural remote sensing which includes crop yields, phenology, growth conditions etc. The thesis is about multi-source remote sensing image fusion.
     - school: Wuhan University
       major: Remote Sensing Science and Technology
       period: 2007/09 ~ 2011/06